|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A significant limitation on the rate of deployment of FNRs is the time required for one FNR to breed enough plutonium to start another identical FNR.
 This period is known as the plutonium doubling time.

 The scientific issues related to FNRs are well understood.
 However, there is relatively little practical power FNR operating experience.
 North American electricity utilities presently have no pressing financial motivation to adopt FNRs.
-The near term opportunity for molten salt liquid fuel FNRs lies in the chemical and hydrocarbon fuel reformation industries, but those industries need a high fossil carbon emissions tax to make conversion to molten salt liquid fuel FNRs financially viable.
-Liquid sodium cooled FNRs will likely be more economic for electricity generation than molten salt liquid fuel FNRs.
+The near term opportunity for molten salt liquid fuel reactors lies in the chemical and hydrocarbon fuel reformation industries, but those industries need a high fossil carbon emissions tax to make conversion to molten salt liquid fuel FNRs financially viable.
+Liquid sodium cooled FNRs will likely be more economic for electricity generation than molten salt liquid fuel reactors.

-It may be that molten salt liquid fuel FNR's will never be cost competitive because equivalent high temperatures can be attained by generating electricity with a liquid sodium cooled FNR and then using the electricity to make high temperature heat.
+It may be that molten salt liquid fuel reactors will never be cost competitive because equivalent high temperatures can be attained by generating electricity with a liquid sodium cooled FNR and then using the electricity to make high temperature heat.

 FNR DESIGN CONCEPTS: